benc-uk/azure-devops-core-docker/readme.md

 The basic overall flow is:
 * Create .NET Core ASP app from template
 * Git repo setup
-* Minor modifications to the HTML to suit your taste :)
+* Minor modifications to the app HTML to suit your taste :)
-* Creation & modification of a Dockerfile
+* Addition of Dockerfile to containerize our app
 * Creation of VSTS project and code repo
 * Push of git repo into VSTS
 * Creation of Docker host in Azure